OkayHughes/open-lab-notebook/src/posts/MPAS/MPAS_input_grid.md

 ## Step -1: install MPAS

 For the time being, I have [instructions](https://open-lab-notebook.glitch.me/posts/installing-mpas/) on how I installed MPAS on the [Great Lakes Cluster](https://arc.umich.edu/greatlakes/) located at the University of Michigan.
+You can download the file, e.g., [here](https://github.com/MPAS-Dev/MPAS-Model/releases/tag/v8.2.2).

 If you have access to NCAR's Derecho, then your life is _much_ easier.